 For topical use, you can use niacinamide-based skin care products such as serums and creams.

-Top 3 benefits of niacinamide that actually brings a noticeable difference in your skin
+Top 3 benefits of niacinamide for skin that actually brings a noticeable difference

 - Acts on spots and improves radiance